 Transport It All to Your New Home

-If you wish, you can take your food items with you to your new home.
+If you’re moving locally within Edmonton, you can easily take your food items with you to your new home.
 The easiest and most affordable method is to get one or more coolers loaded up with ice and fill them with your food.
-Of course, this is only practical if you’re getting to your new home by car and are moving locally.
-If you’re flying or moving long distance, it won’t work.
+This may take a few trips, but it’s worth it to reduce food waste and grocery bills (especially in this time of price hikes).

 Give It Away to Friends and Neighbours

 Unfortunately, most soup kitchens and food banks only accept donations of non-perishable items.
-This is a great option if your pantry is fully stocked.
-Of course, if you know a family in need—seniors on a limited income and single mothers can often use a leg up—then, by all means, extend your charitable instinct towards these people by giving them your food items.
+This is a great option if your pantry is fully stocked and moving it all is unreasonable.
+Of course, if you know a family in need – seniors on a limited income and single mothers can often use a leg up – then, by all means, extend your charitable instinct towards these people by giving them your food items.
 Otherwise, family members, friends and neighbours are the most likely beneficiaries of any food you choose not to take with you.